spandanbaralbk/flappy-bird/README.md

-# flappy-bird
+# floppy-bird
-Flappy bird game made by html,css and js
+Flappy bird copy game made by html,css and js it didnt work the first time so remaking it again , back frome square one